 |3 Energy Spot CFDs||Based on Crude Oil (WTI, Brent) and Natural Gas.|

-Forex FS (short for Forex Financial Services) is an online broker headquartered in Australia and established in 2008.
+IFS Markets (previously known as Forex FS) is an online broker headquartered in Australia and established in 2008.
 They are overseen by one of the best-regarded regulatory agencies in the world – the Australian Securities and Investment Commission (ASIC), and also has an Australian Financial License which gives the broker a good and trustworthy reputation.

 Client funds are held in segregated bank accounts in the National Australia Bank, a top-tier Australian bank, further adding to the broker’s credibility.